The Beautiful Struggle

 The Beautiful Struggle is the second studio album by American rapper Talib Kweli.
 The album was released on September 28, 2004, by Rawkus Records and Geffen Records.
-The album features guest appearances such as Common, Faith Evans, Anthony Hamilton, Mary J. Blige and John Legend.
+It features guest appearances from Common, Faith Evans, Anthony Hamilton, Mary J. Blige, and John Legend.

-The album featured production from Kanye West, The Neptunes, Supa Dave West, Just Blaze and Hi-Tek.
-The first single off the album, "I Try" featuring Mary J. Blige, was fairly popular as a music video, followed by the second single "Never Been In Love".
+The album was produced by Kanye West, the Neptunes, Supa Dave West, Just Blaze, and Hi-Tek.
+The first single, "I Try" featuring Mary J. Blige, was fairly popular as a music video, followed by the second single, "Never Been in Love".

 Track listing

 Credits adapted from the album's liner notes.